-In this video, I want to show you one important way to prevent getting viruses on your computer.
-Unfortunately, one of the most common ways we get viruses these days is by either downloading them when we download a program or download our file, or from opening an email from a so-called trusted source that has a link in it.
+Unfortunately, one of the most common ways we get viruses these days is by either downloading them when we download a program or download our file or by opening an email from a so-called trusted source that has a link in it.

-So to use this technique, the first thing we want to do is prevent our browser from automatically opening things we download… things like PDFs and other types of files that automatically open.
-So first I’m going to show you how to do this in Chrome.
+So to use this technique, the first thing we want to do is prevent our browser from automatically opening things we download.

-The second thing we want to do, it says right here: ask where to save each file before downloading.
-Generally it’ll just put it in the downloads folder, which is fine, or you can ask where to save.
+5. The second thing we want to do, ‘Ask where to save each file before downloading.’
+Generally, it’ll just put it in the downloads folder, which is fine, or you can ask where to save it.

 Okay, so what we’ve done is we’ve told our browsers to not automatically open files that we’ve downloaded.
 This way we can use this really neat tool I’m about to show you and be able to scan those files for viruses.

-So this tool, it’s actually called VirusTotal, so go to virustotal.com.
-Let the website load.
-This is a really, really neat program because it’s owned by Google and will actually take any file that you upload (I’m going to show you how to do that in a second), and it’ll scan it through at least 60 of the best antivirus programs out there.
+The tool is called VirusTotal.
+Go to virustotal.com.
+This is a really neat program because it’s owned by Google and will actually take any file that you upload and it’ll scan it through at least 60 of the best antivirus programs out there.

-VirusTotal has run its full scan and you can see all of the different virus programs it’s run this file through.
-So Ad-Aware, Avast, AVG, Baidu, all of these different virus protection programs… it has now scanned my file to make sure it’s free of viruses.
+VirusTotal ran its full scan and you can see all of the different virus programs that it checked the file through like Ad-Aware, Avast, AVG, and Baidu.
+It scanned my file to make sure it was free of viruses.

-Here’s my email.
-I just got this email from Zendesk, and they’re doing some kind of a webinar here, and they’ve sent me this link.
+I also checked an email that was sent from a company called Zendesk that said to sign up for some kind of webinar.
 Now Zendesk I normally trust.
 But who knows, maybe they’re sending me a virus-riddled link.

-In summary, VirusTotal is a very neat tool you can use to scan any link, any URL somebody sends you, or any file somebody sends you, or any file you download, to make sure it doesn’t have any viruses.
+In summary, VirusTotal is a very neat tool you can use to scan any link, any file somebody sends you, or any file you download, to make sure it doesn’t have any viruses.
 It’s going to run that virus protection over more than 60 different virus software programs.

 I hope you found this tool useful.